imustafin/imustafin.github.io/en/_posts/2020-12-03-rails-react-i18next-asset-pipeline-caching.md

 }
 ```
 {% endraw %}

-It is not optimal as on each refresh the translation files will be downloaded
+However, it is not optimal to disable caching
+as on each refresh the translation files will be downloaded once again.
-once again.

-Another approach is to use something like
+A better approach is to properly configure caching for the translation files.
-[the `i18next-localstorage-backend` plugin][i18next-localstorage-backend]
-and configuring a small enough expiration time so that the stale translations
-are not used for long.
-However, with this approach there is still a possibility
-that the old translations have not yet expired but the code is already updated.

-We can also use the `versions` option of `i18next-localstorage-backend` to
-update the translation files when the new version is released, but you
-would need to bump the version on each change of the translations.

-As an alternative, we can use a hash of the translation file as its version
-so that the version will change each time there is a change in the translation
+This can be done in several ways and here we will talk about using
-file.
-This approach is very similar to how digests work in the Asset Pipeline,
+the default approach used in Rails for such tasks, the Asset Pipeline.
-so read further to see this solution in action.

-## Using Asset Pipeline to efficiently cache translations
+## Using Asset Pipeline for caching i18next translation files
-In this post, we will use the Rails Asset Pipeline to [rev][sauders-rev] the
+In this section we will see how to use Rails Asset Pipeline to [rev][sauders-rev] the
 translation file paths.

-These days, Asset Pipeline
+Asset Pipeline
-[appends][asset-pipeline-fingerprinting] a hash (fingerprint) of the file
+[appends][asset-pipeline-fingerprinting] a hash of the file
-contents to the file name.
-This way the clients can cache forever the current
+contents to the file name, this way clients can cache such files forever and
+when the new version will be released, it will have a different name and
-version and they will download the new version if the new code which uses the new
+clients will be able to download the new version by its new name.
-hash of the translation files is deployed.

-We will include the translation files in the Asset Pipeline and
+Now we will pipe the translation files through the Asset Pipeline
-use the `asset_path` Ruby helper to write the custom `loadPath` function in JavaScript.
+and then configure `i18next-http-backend` to load files from the Asset Pipeline.

 ### Including the translation files in the Asset Pipeline
-To include the translations json files in the Asset Pipeline we just need
+For translations JSON files to appear in the Asset Pipeline we just need
 to move them from the `public` directory to `app/assets`.
 In our example,
 these should result in two files located in these locations:
 * `app/assets/locales/en/translation.json`